-Seedance 2.5 is ByteDance's next-generation AI video model, and it's built around four headline numbers: single-pass clips up to 30 seconds, up to 50 multimodal references in one generation, native 4K output, and audio that's generated together with the picture instead of added afterward.
-This guide covers what it is, what's actually new compared to Seedance 2.0, how pricing and access work, and how to get started.
-We keep it updated as the model finishes rolling out.
+Seedance 2.5 is ByteDance's next-generation AI video model, and it's now live: single-pass clips up to 30 seconds, up to 50 multimodal references in one generation, resolution up to 720p, and audio that's generated together with the picture instead of added afterward.
+This guide covers what it is, what changed compared to Seedance 2.0, how pricing and access work, and how to get started.
 If you land here from a comparison post, a tutorial, or a search for "Seedance 2.5," this is the page those all point back to.

 Current status